Grading the Midwest - On A Curved Scale

 Kentucky's Cumberland Plateau

-In the morning, there were actually clear skies above this oak and hickory forest, so I gathered my things and started on the Renfro Loop Trail.
+In the London District of the national forest, part of the northern Cumberland Plateau, twisting gravel roads lead into the woods and the S-Tree Recreation Area.
+My first visit was in the evening of an unrelenting downpour that saturated the grounds through the following morning.
+Under clearing skies above this oak and hickory forest, I gathered my things and started on the Renfro Loop Trail.
 Several areas of the trail were mud pits or standing water pools.
 At first, I made a concerted effort to hop around these spots, but later I just resigned myself to the mud.
 Most of my enjoyment was found just off-trail, as I sort of wandered through the dripping wet forest adjacent to the maintained trail.
 Hidden in the numerous hills and valleys of the plateau, I found exposed rock formations, soggy meadows, and brimming creeks.
 The loop went about four miles through the forest before returning to camp, at which point I took a short hike on the nearby Sheltowee Trace National Recreation Trail.
 I have read that it is a great trail extending three hundred miles through Kentucky, but I must have found one of its less remarkable sections.
 My short hike went through a couple of ordinary valleys missing the variety I had seen on the Renfro Loop.
 Once I ran into a pack of off-road vehicles sharing the trail, I quickly decided this was not the area for me.

 Some of Kentucky’s most striking features were a short distance to the north anyway.
 Natural Bridge State Resort Park lies tucked inside the Cumberland Ranger District of the national forest.
 I crossed a pedestrian bridge over the Middle Fork Red River and entered this park of dramatic local elevation changes around a large plateau.
 Several trails accessed the plateau; I chose the Balanced Rock Trail on the east edge.
 There were nice places for an amateur climber like me to scramble up the rocks, as well as interesting formations to admire.
 None were more amazing than the natural bridge itself, the roof of a large arch eroded into the remaining plateau.
 The symmetrical and blocked characteristics of the natural bridge are remarkable, both the work of nature's steady hand.
 I hiked the trail up to the bridge and explored the plateau northward to check out the available views for a while.
 Of course, the same color limitations of late winter applied here, but the sights were still the neatest I have seen in the Bluegrass State.
 On my way back from the arch, I picked up a pale blue souvenir rock from one of the plateau walls along the trail, and then I trotted back down to the Middle Fork to call it a day.

-Middle Sheltowee Trace Area, Kentucky: B- (London District of Daniel Boone National Forest)
+Middle Sheltowee Trace Area, Kentucky: C+ (London District of Daniel Boone National Forest)

 Michigan's Upper Peninsula